On the Sigma invariants of even Artin groups of FC-type: Introduction

 \begin{teo} Let $G=A_\Gamma$ be an even Artin group of $\FC$-type, and $0\neq\chi:G\to\RR$ a character such that the strong $n$-link condition holds for $\chi$.
 Then $[\chi]\in\Sigma^n(G,\ZZ)$. \end{teo}

-For $n=1$ it is known for several types of Artin groups (see Theorem~\ref{teo:knownArtin} in Subsection~\ref{subsec:SigmaArtin}) that $[\chi]\in\Sigma^n(G,\ZZ)$ if and only if $\LL^\chi$ is {\sl connected} and {\sl dominant}.
-This is equivalent to saying that the strong $n$-link condition holds for $\chi$ (see Subsection~\ref{subsec:SigmaRAAGs}).
+In the case $n=1$, it is known for several types of Artin groups (see Theorem~\ref{teo:knownArtin}) that $[\chi]\in\Sigma^n(G,\ZZ)$ if and only if $\LL^\chi$ is {\sl connected} and {\sl dominant}.
+This is equivalent to saying that $\chi$ satisfies the strong $n$-link condition (see Subsection~\ref{subsec:SigmaRAAGs}).

 We do not know whether the converse of Theorem~\ref{teo:mainsigma} is true in general, but in Section~\ref{sec:free} we prove a partial converse.
-To do that, we use in Section~\ref{sec:free} some of the techniques of \cite{Blasco-conmar-ji-Homology} to perform computations on the homology groups $\H_n(A_\Gamma^\chi,\FF)$ where $\FF$ is a field, $\chi:A_\Gamma\to\ZZ$ is assumed to be discrete and $A_\Gamma^\chi=\ker\chi$.
+To do that, we use some of the techniques of \cite{Blasco-conmar-ji-Homology} to perform computations on the homology groups $\H_n(A_\Gamma^\chi,\FF)$ where $\FF$ is a field, $\chi:A_\Gamma\to\ZZ$ is assumed to be discrete and $A_\Gamma^\chi=\ker\chi$.
 More precisely, we show that these homology groups are finite dimensional as $\FF$-vector spaces if and only if certain $p$-local version of the strong $n$-link condition holds.
-Recall that a consequence of well-known properties of the Sigma-invariants (see Section~\ref{sec:Sigma}) is that if for a discrete character $\chi$ we have $[\chi]\in\Sigma^n(G,\ZZ)$, then $A_\Gamma^\chi$ is of type $\FP_n$ and therefore the homology groups with coefficients over any field must be finite dimensional.
+Recall that a consequence of the well-known properties of the Sigma-invariants (see Section~\ref{sec:Sigma}) is that if for a discrete character $\chi$ we have $[\chi]\in\Sigma^n(G,\ZZ)$, then $A_\Gamma^\chi$ is of type $\FP_n$ and therefore the homology groups with coefficients over any field must be finite dimensional.
 As a by-product, an explicit computation of independent interest is provided in Theorem~\ref{teo:free} for the free part of $\H_n(A_\Gamma^\chi,\FF)$ when seen, via $\chi$, as a module over the principal ideal domain~$\FF[t^{\pm 1}]$.